8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Dracaena Plants Collage

-8 Different Dracaena Plants for Home
+8 Different Dracaena Plants for the Home

 1. Corn Palm (Dracaena fragrans)